LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/after_3.rst.txt

 User-defined method for handling :ref:`after events <events_definitions>`.
-This method is declared in the :ref:`monitoring <apis:monitoring/0>` built-in protocol as a public predicate and automatically called by the runtime for messages sent using the :ref:`control_send_to_object_2` control construct from within objects compiled with the :ref:`events <flag_events>` flag set to ``allow``.
+This method is declared in the :ref:`monitoring <apis:monitoring/0>` built-in protocol as a public predicate and is automatically called by the runtime for messages sent using the :ref:`control_send_to_object_2` control construct from within objects compiled with the :ref:`events <flag_events>` flag set to ``allow``.